Ozzy Osbourne: Ozzfest

+Media appearances

-Osbourne achieved greater celebrity status via his own brand of reality television.
-The Osbournes, a series featuring the domestic life of Osbourne and his family (wife Sharon, children Jack and Kelly, occasional appearances from his son Louis, but eldest daughter Aimee did not participate).
-The program became one of MTV's greatest hits.
+Osbourne achieved greater celebrity status through the MTV reality television series The Osbournes.
+Created by his wife Sharon, the show follows the home life of Ozzy Osbourne and his family (wife Sharon, children Jack and Kelly, occasional appearances from his son Louis, but eldest daughter Aimee did not participate).
+The programme became one of MTV's greatest hits.
 It premiered on 5 March 2002, and the final episode aired on 21 March 2005.

 The success of The Osbournes led Osbourne and the rest of his family to host the 30th Annual American Music Awards in January 2003.
 The night was marked with constant "bleeping" due to some of the lewd and raunchy remarks made by Ozzy and Sharon Osbourne.
 Presenter Patricia Heaton walked out midway in disgust.
 On 20 February 2008, Ozzy, Sharon, Kelly and Jack Osbourne hosted the 2008 BRIT Awards held at Earls Court, London.
 Ozzy appeared in a TV commercial for I Can't Believe It's Not Butter! which began airing in the UK in February 2006.

-Ozzy appears in a commercial for the online video game World of Warcraft.
+Osbourne appears in a commercial for the online video game World of Warcraft.
 He was also featured in the music video game Guitar Hero World Tour as a playable character.
 He becomes unlocked upon completing "Mr. Crowley" and "Crazy Train" in the vocalist career.
+The 2002 dark fantasy combat flight simulator Savage Skies was initially developed under the title Ozzy's Black Skies and was to feature his likeness as well as songs from both his stint in Black Sabbath as well as his solo career, but licensing issues forced developer iRock Interactive to re-tool the game and release it without the Osbourne branding.